-Sedimentation of particles during deadend filtration can contribute to cake formation as well as the rate at which filtrate is extracted.
-Several researchers have previously investigated the phenomenon through a combination of experiment and theory1-9 and concluded that the extent of influence is dependent on filter orientation, the properties of the feed mixture and, to a lesser degree, the septum characteristics.
-In several instances the literature is contradictory.
+It is thought that sedimentation of particles during dead-end filtration can contribute to cake formation as well as the rate at which filtrate is extracted and several authors have previously investigated the phenomenon through a combination of experiment and theory1-9.
+They generally agree that sedimentation influences filtration performance to an extent dependent on filter orientation, the properties of the feed mixture and, to a lesser extent, the septum characteristics.
+This paper attempts to quantify some effects of sedimentation in downward, incompressible, dead-end filtration.
+Experimental data are compared with predictions from a new model that divides the filter cell/feed suspension into a number of individual layers and treats filtration and sedimentation as separate, but additive, processes.